xnaut97/CommandBuilder/README.md

 # ❏ Installation

-Copy and paste `CommandBuilder.java` to your project
+Paste `CommandBuilder.java` and `ClickableText.java` to your project
 ***

 # ❏ Instruction